2i2c-org/2i2c-org.github.io/content/blog/2022/product-community-lead-drop-in-notes/index.md

 Aspirationally, we hope to grow our reach to more communities outside of these countries, in order to achieve our mission of reaching a global audience.
 Doing so will require more sophistication in our coordination and pricing, in order to match our services and support model with communities outside of North America and Europe.

-## Not much structure right now.
+## 2i2c is young and without much structure.
 How do you plan to add more structure over time?
 What support will this role have?

 This is the first role of its kind, and so you'll need to be comfortable with a relatively fluid environment.
 We all believe strongly in building good organizational support structures, but we are a young organization that is still developing this capacity internally.